How Are Lung Cancer and Neutropenia Related? | MyLungCancerTeam

 How Does Neutropenia Affect Lung Cancer Treatments?

-If you already have low neutrophil levels, it can be risky to receive cancer treatments that can lead to a further drop.
+If you already have low neutrophil levels, receiving cancer treatments that can lead to a further drop in neutrophil levels can be risky.
 People with neutropenia often have to wait for their neutrophil levels to rise before undergoing treatments.

 People with neutropenia have an increased risk of developing serious infections.
-Make sure to keep yourself safe:
+Make sure to keep yourself safe with these tips:

 • Wash your hands often.
 When soap and water aren’t available, use hand sanitizer.